kurtbuilds/checkexec/README.md

 modern build process and command runner. `just` fixes numerous problems with `make`, and `checkexec` adds back the conditional rebuild functionality of `make`.

+`checkexec` has exit code 0 (success) if the command is not run, and uses the exit code of the provided command if it does run the command.

 # Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.